Pipe Marking Basics: OSHA and ANSI/ASME Labeling Standards

 2. Size

-Choose an appropriate size pipe label and text size so it can be easily seen and understood.
+Choose pipe labels and text that are large enough to be easily seen and understood.
 ANSI A13.1 outlines minimum label and text sizes based on a pipe's outer diameter.
 Here's a chart with minimum size suggestions for pipe labeling:

 For a pipe diameter less than 0.75 inches, we recommend using permanent valve tags to identify them for the best visibility.